A Biblical Model of Church Leadership: Throughout the New Testament, principles of church leadership point to a central theme - plurality.

 The church is to be led by a plurality of godly leaders.
 By relying on consensual agreement of godly Elders selected from the congregation, the church creates a healthy checks-and-balances of leadership direction, financial accountability, spiritual guidance, and ministry implementation.

 Willow Creek implements these biblical principles in its leadership structure.
 A strategy of biblically based policies and guidelines within its Elder board and ministry leaders guides ministry decisions and ensure that a healthy, God-honoring implementation of leadership and pastoral care is carried out.
-Willow has been blessed by more than four decades of impeccable, godly leadership from an Elder board whose heart beats for the kingdom of God as expressed through the local church.
 We look to the future with confidence, thanks to the servant leadership this team of seasoned Christ followers provides.

 The Elders, who serve as representatives of the church, are nominated by the congregation and undergo a prayerful screening, interview, and approval process.
-Approved candidates are then presented to those who call Willow Creek their church home, who have a 30-day opportunity to express any concerns directly to a nominated Elder candidate, utilizing the principles for conflict resolution that Jesus taught in Matthew 18.
+Approved candidates are then presented to those who call Willow Creek their church home, who have a 30-day opportunity to express any concerns.
 Once approved, Elders serve a four-year term.
 Elders are not paid staff; they serve as volunteers.
-The completed Elder board consists of 12 Elders plus the senior pastor (Bill Hybels) who provides a key link between the Elder board and the staff.
 Each member of the Elder board has equal voice to the system of consensual agreement on the team.

 The tasks and responsibilities of the Elders vary greatly and require discernment as the board strives to keep the church on its biblical course.
 The Elder board tackles key issues facing the church.
 These include: